StanleyTuz/StanleyTuz.github.io/docs/_posts/2020-12-08-bases-and-matrices.markdown

 ### Conclusion

+To reiterate, any linear map between finite-dimensional vector spaces may be represented as matrix multiplication in the appropriate matrix vector spaces.
+By cleverly designing bases for these spaces which account for the structure of the map --- in our example, the null space and the range --- we can come up with very simple representations.
 We will see similar ways of choosing bases to simplify matrix representations when we talk about eigenvalues of linear operators of finite-dimensional spaces.

 {% comment %}